farlee2121/DevEssentialsBlog/content/draft/2023-05-09-Event-storm-to-software-design.md

 ### Functional Core

-The code design approach here is called Functional Core or Event-Driven Architecture.
+The code design approach here is called Functional Core.
+It also leans on Event-Driven Architecture ideas.

 The idea is that the business rules are [pure functions](https://en.wikipedia.org/wiki/Pure_function), they don't cause any observable state change.
-Any changes must be reflected the functions return value.
+Any changes must be reflected in the function's return value.
 The return value in this case is the event data structures.
 The events represent state changes that can be persisted by simple mapping functions.

 This approach is very intersting, but I won't go very deep here.
 [Domain Modeling Made Functional](https://fsharpforfunandprofit.com/books/#domain-modeling-made-functional) is excellent resource for futher exploration.
 The book is a fantastic introduction to domain modeling, event storming, or just a thoughtful requirements-driven development process.